The IDM at the Red Bull Ring in 2022

 Max Enderlein (left) and Danijel Peric

-KTM celebrated a resounding success this weekend in the IDM Supersport 300 junior class.
+KTM celebrated a resounding success this weekend in the IDM Supersport junior class.
 Although Kawasaki signed Dirk Geiger (Füsport – RT Motorsports by SKM – Kawasaki) as an additional regular rider for Spielberg to score points for the team and support his teammate Marvin Siebdrath in the fight for the championship, KTM celebrated a triple podium on Saturday and a double podium on Sunday.
-Title contender Leo Rammerstorfer (Freudenberg KTM – Paligo Racing) extended his lead in the standings with a win and an eighth-place finish and heads to the season finale at Hockenheim with a seven-point lead over Marvin Siebdrath.
+Title contender Leo Rammerstorfer (Freudenberg KTM – Paligo Racing) extended his lead in the standings with a victory and an eighth-place finish and heads to the season finale at Hockenheim with a seven-point lead over Marvin Siebdrath.

 The season finale will take place in three weeks, from September 23 to 25, 2022, at the Hockenheimring in Baden-Württemberg.